linkedin/DuaLip/docs/index.rst

 .. glossary::

 #.
 Extreme Scale
     DuaLip is specifically developed to tackle problems arising in web-applications that usually have hundreds of millions of users and millions of items, pushing the number of optimization variables in the trillions range (if not more).
 It uses a dual decomposition technique to be able to scale to such large problems.
-For details see the :ref:`solution <probsolution>` and for a wide range of applications see `Ramanath et. al. (2021) <https://arxiv.org/abs/2103.05277>`_ and `Basu et. al (2020) <http://proceedings.mlr.press/v119/basu20a/basu20a.pdf>`_.
+For the :ref:`Problem Solution <probsolution>` section for details.
+For a wide range of applications, see `Ramanath et. al. (2021) <https://arxiv.org/abs/2103.05277>`_ and `Basu et. al (2020) <http://proceedings.mlr.press/v119/basu20a/basu20a.pdf>`_.

 #.
 Parallelism
     We support extreme-scale parallelism in our DuaLip solver, which can solve tens of millions of small separate LPs simultaneously.
-There are arising applications like personalized constrained optimization in recommender systems, which require adding personalized constraints for each unique user.
-In this case, each LP is dedicated for each user and only contains a small number of decision variables at per user level.
-Our parallel version of DuaLip can enable solving tens of millions of separate small LPs for all different users in parallel.
+Such problems arise in applications like personalized constrained optimization in recommender systems which have personalized constraints for each unique user.
+In this case, each LP is dedicated to one user and only contains a small number of decision variables.
+Our parallel version of DuaLip can solve tens of millions of separate small LPs for all different users in parallel.

 #.
 Efficient
-    Although we follow first-order gradient methods to solve the problem, we implement several highly efficient algorithms for each of the component steps.
-See the :ref:`solver <solver>` for more details.
+    Although we use well-known first-order gradient methods to solve the problem, we implement several highly efficient algorithms for each of the component steps.
+(See the :ref:`Solver section <solver>` for more details.)
 This allows us to scale up 20x over a naive implementation.
 Please see `Ramanath et. al. (2021) <https://arxiv.org/abs/2103.05277>`_ for a comparative study.

 #.
 Modular Design
     In our implementation, any problem can be formulated through a highly modular approach.

 		- **solver**: We begin by choosing a first-order optimization solver.
-We currently support `Proximal Gradient Ascent <https://en.wikipedia.org/wiki/Proximal_gradient_method>`_, `Accelerated Gradient Ascent <https://www.ceremade.dauphine.fr/~carlier/FISTA>`_, and `LBFGS-B <https://en.wikipedia.org/wiki/Limited-memory_BFGS>`_
+We currently support `Accelerated Gradient Ascent <https://www.ceremade.dauphine.fr/~carlier/FISTA>`_, `LBFGS <https://en.wikipedia.org/wiki/Limited-memory_BFGS>`_ and `LBFGS-B <https://en.wikipedia.org/wiki/Limited-memory_BFGS>`_.
 		- **projectionType**: We implement several very efficient projection algorithms to allow for a wide class of constraint sets :math:`\mathcal{C}_i`.
 For a list of supported constraints sets see :ref:`here <constraints>`.

     Each of these components is highly flexible and can be easily customized to add new solvers, or new types of projections for different constraints sets :math:`\mathcal{C}_i`.
 New formulations can also be added by appropriately stitching together these different components.

 #.
 Infeasibility Detection
-    We have incorporated simple checks on infeasibility (see Appendix D of `our paper <https://arxiv.org/abs/2103.05277>`_).
+    We have incorporated simple checks on infeasibility.
 This helps the end user to appropriately tweak the problem space.

 #.
 Extensive Logging
     We have added extensive logging to help users understand whether the solver has converged to a good approximate solution.
 For more details, please see :ref:`here <logging>`.

 #.
 Warm start
-    We allow the user to input an initial estimate of the dual solution, if she is familiar with the problem space.
-This allows for very efficient solving of the overall problem.
+    We allow the user to input an initial estimate of the dual solution if they have one (e.g., if they have solved a highly related problem before).
+This can result in very efficient solving of the overall problem.

 Usage
 ------------------